iam-abdul/passthru.fun/README.md

 ## Support

 If you encounter any problems or have any questions, please open an issue on GitHub.
+If you like this repo/project please showcase your <3 by ⭐ the project.